 Publisher: Hello Games/505 Games

-Two years ago, No Man’s Sky would not have deserved a spot on this list of the best PS4 open world games.
+A few years ago, No Man’s Sky would probably not have deserved a spot on this list.
 One of the most controversial games of this generation, all looked lost for Hello Games following wave after wave of backlash for missing content and not being all it was made out to be.

 Developer: Sucker Punch